ptek/skeletal-set/README.md

 * [Pavlo Kerestey](https://github.com/ptek)
 * [Simon Zelazny](https://github.com/pzel)
 * [Irek Jozwiak](https://github.com/irekjozwiak) - Author of the predecessor
-  implementation of sets wich stricter guarantees and the idea of Setoid in Haskell.
+  implementation of sets with stricter guarantees and the idea of skeletal set written in Haskell.

 ## License